Date:

 After three years of running this setup across my NixOS desktop, laptop, home NAS, router, and VPS, I’m sharing my experience.
 Below is a consolidated view of everything I persist across my machines (each has its own unique allowlist).

-/boot, needed for boot./etc/NetworkManager/system-connections, WiFi
+/boot, needed for boot./etc/NetworkManager/system-connections, WiFi connection

-of encodings./var/lib/NetworkManager/secret_key, for stable
+/var/lib/NetworkManager/secret_key, for stable

 RFC7217